 We covered 8 miles the second day, hiking through Floyd Wilson Meadow, crossing numerous streams, and following the melting glacial torrent leaking down from the Dinwoody Glacier.
 It rained periodically during the day and again there was some violent thunder and lightening, this time coming from the vicinity of Gannett Peak.
 Thankfully the storm cleared by the time we reached our campsite.

 We started to hike through the glacial moraine to get closer to the Dinwoody Glacier, but I lost my footing atop a car-sized boulder and took a nasty fall.
 I’m usually very sure-footed and balanced, but it was a go-for-it kind of hop between boulders - and I missed the target under the heavy load I was carrying!
 I landed on my side and whacked my head pretty hard.
-The fall shocked me at first, but I survived it unscathed except for a knot on my temple.
+I was momentarily stunned but there was no serious damage done.
 (I guess I really am as hard headed as they say.)

 Tom and I decided that we’d gotten close enough to the peak and agreed to camp just before the boulder field, which would leave us with about a 2 mile route to climb and 3000ft gain.
 So we retreated out of the boulders and made camp at an elevation of about 10,800ft in an area that appeared safe from rock fall.

 From the top of the buttress, it’s an easy hike across the Gooseneck Glacier to reach the infamous bergshrund that guards the slope leading up to the Gooseneck Ridge.
-At least I thought it would be an easy hike.
+At least, I thought it would be an easy hike.
 One of my legs poked through a snow bridge in the middle of the glacier.
 When I pulled it out and looked down into the hole, I saw the dark, emptiness of a bottomless chasm.
 Not knowing how wide the crevasse was, I moved to the side as gingerly and quickly as I could.
-(I wasn’t roped!)
-Whew, that was a close call.
+(We weren’t roped!)
+Whew, that was unnerving!

 The summit ridge is fairly long and our path continued to alternate between rock and snow, with some significant exposure above the east face of Gannett.
 We finally reached the summit blocks at 11:30am which rise above the glacial cap of Gannett Peak.
 Time to celebrate!
 We stayed up there until 1pm when some distant thunder and rain told us it was time to head back.
 As though to say farewell, it started to snow briefly just as we were leaving.